-The Department has several on-going research projects that aim to reduce mental health disparities for diverse populations and underserved communities.
+The Department has several on-going and collaborative research projects that aim to reduce mental health disparities for diverse populations and underserved communities.
 It is a priority to seek public and private sources of grant funding for future investigations.
 Research activities have included the following:

 Research Development Committee

 Strategies to bolster research infrastructure and activities within the Department of Psychiatry and Behavioral Sciences have been led by efforts of the Research Development Committee (RDC).
 Dr. Kisha Holden serves as the Director of Research Development and Scholarship for the Department of Psychiatry and Behavioral Sciences and as Chair of this committee.
 The committee is comprised of Dr. Gilberte Bastien, Dr. Melonie Bell-Hill, Dr. Farzana Bharmal, Dr. Marietta Collins, Dr. John Gaston, Dr. Shawn Garrison, Dr. Rhonda Holliday, Dr. Sheril Kalarithara and Dr. Christopher Villongco.
 These professionals convene on a bi-monthly basis and delineate approaches to enhance research within the department.

 The RDC developed and distributed a research proposal and grant submission guide to faculty and residents in the department.
 This document was intended to provide professionals with information to support the development of research grant applications for public and private resources.
 Specifically, the following topics were covered in the guide: (1) identifying research grant opportunities, (2) selecting research grants to pursue, (3) planning research grant application, (4) development and submission of research grant applications, and (5) resources to support the development of research grants.

 Annual Dewitt C. Alfred, Jr., MD Behavioral Health Research Symposium